-5.3.3 Service Categories for Diesel Engine Oils
+5.3.4 Service Categories for Diesel Engine Oils

-5.3.3.1 CK-4-For 2017 Heavy-Duty Diesel Engine Service
+5.3.4.1 CK-4-For 2017 Heavy-Duty Diesel Engine Service

-API Service Category CK-4 describes oils for use in high-speed four-stroke cycle diesel engines designed to meet 2017 model year on-highway and Tier 4 non-road exhaust emission standards as well as for previous model year diesel engines.
+API Service Category CK-4 (see Annex T, Table T-1) describes oils for use in high-speed four-stroke cycle diesel engines designed to meet 2017 model year on-highway and Tier 4 non-road exhaust emission standards as well as for previous model year diesel engines.
 These oils are formulated for use in all applications with diesel fuels ranging in sulfur content up to 500 ppm (0.05% by weight).
 However, the use of these oils with greater than 15 ppm (0.0015% by weight) sulfur fuel may impact exhaust aftertreatment system durability and/or oil drain interval.